 Securely Share Video Evidence With DEMS

-How would you bring video evidence to the court at the time of a trial?
+How would you bring video evidence to the court during a trial?
 The days of carrying it in CDs and pen drives have ended.
 Now, digital evidence is shared digitally.

 But wait!
 Sharing digital evidence through online channels isn’t safe.
-What we need is a platform such as VIDIZMO DEMS that incorporates various mechanisms to keep the process of sharing evidence with prosecutors, jury and other law enforcers safe.
+We need a platform such as VIDIZMO DEMS that incorporates various mechanisms to keep the process of sharing evidence with prosecutors, jury, and other law enforcers safe.

 Authenticate Video Evidence with DEMS